proxmox/proxmox-backup/docs/tape-backup.rst

    Defines how long we want to keep the data.

+   - Always overwrite media.

+   - Protect data for the duration specified.

+     We use systemd like time spans to specify durations, e.g. ``2 weeks`` (see `systemd.time manpage`_).

+   - Never overwrite data.

 ..
 NOTE:: FIXME: Add note about global content namespace.
 (We do not store the source datastore, so it is impossible to distinguish